Jehu Eyre

 Jehu Eyre advised and fought alongside George Washington, with whom he crossed the Delaware in 1776.

 Jehu Eyre or Ayer (January 10, 1738 – July 23, 1781) was an American businessman, veteran of the French and Indian War and American Revolutionary War, and member of the influential Eyre family, which played a major role in the American Revolution and the early Republic.
-Jehu's father George had emigrated to the New World in 1727; the family was descended from one of the oldest noble lines in England.
+Jehu's father George had emigrated to the Thirteen Colonies in 1727; the family was descended from one of the oldest noble lines in England.

 Biography

 Eyre was born in Burlington, New Jersey.
 He married Lydia Wright Eyre on December 28, 1761, when Jehu was twenty-three years old.
 Jehu's brother Manuel, also an officer in the Continental Army, had married Lydia's sister Martha on January 8 of the same year.
 In total, Jehu and Lydia Eyre would have five children: George (named after his grandfather), Jehu Jr., Franklin, Sarah, and Lydia (named after her mother).